Commissioning (construction): Types of building commissioning

 Refer to "Commissioning Process Overview" and "Retro-Commissioning Process Overview" for a diagram of very basic activities included in each phase of the Commissioning processes.

 Common commissioned building systems

-It is common to include HVAC and BMS systems in the commissioning process.
-Often the fire safety installations will also be included within the scope of the commissioning process.
+It is common to include HVAC and BAS systems in the commissioning process.
+Often the installations for fire safety, lighting controls, plumbing, electrical distribution, and of more recent years, the building enclosure, may also be included within the scope of the commissioning process.

 Commissioning costs and savings

 The payback time for the commissioning process is based on many factors including saved/minimized energy usage, better design and fewer errors.

 "Building Commissioning Costs and Savings Across Three Decades and 1,500 North American Buildings" states that the simple payback time for commissioning on new construction projects is 4.2 years.

 A Danish Master Thesis made over two identical construction projects (shopping centers) where commissioning was used on one the construction projects showed, that the construction project with commissioning used 42% less electrical energy in the operation phase.